 How can I improve my typing?

 There are different techniques you can do to improve your typing skills.
 Below is a short list of different ideas and recommendations you can do to help improve your typing.
-Keep in mind that most people are not going to be able to improve their typing speed overnight.
+However, keep in mind that you cannot improve your typing speed overnight.